 What Happens If I Stop Making Payments On An Installment Loan?

-You can run into big problems if you don’t back what you owe on an installment loan.
+You can run into big problems if you don’t pay what you owe on an installment loan.
 Most personal loans are designed to be used for a short amount of time.
 Consumers often turn to these loans when they need a quick cash injection.
 Most tend to come with extremely high APRs and unfavorable terms.
 Meaning, you’re on the hook for several times what you borrowed over the course of a year.
-Rates and fees will vary, but they can be over 100%.
-The benefit of this type of loan, however, is shown in how often they’re provided.
-That it allows you to get the money very quickly and easily when you need it.
+Rates and fees may vary significantly, but they can be as high as 100%.
+The benefit of this type of loan, however, is evident in how often it is provided.
+It allows you to get the money very quickly and easily when you need it.

 You Fell Behind On An Installment Loan – What’s Next

 The best way to use an installment loan is for emergency expenses.
 Target a quick way to get a cash injection when you need one urgently and can’t afford to wait.
 For instance, consider a direct lender for installment loans if you need to make rent.
 You can use a direct loan to provide just enough cash to tide yourself over until payday.
-Most people attribute a cash advance to where the name comes from.
+Most people attribute the origin of the term “cash advance” to its name.
 While 200% might sound like a huge APR and we agree it is really high!
 It’s not bad if you only borrow $100 over a couple of weeks.
 Borrowers in this situation can expect to pay back around $15 with no prepayment penalty for most direct installment loans.

 I missed my installment loan payments

-When you take out any loan, you are making an agreement with the direct payday lender.
+When you take out any loan, you are agreeing with the direct payday lender.
 Per the contract, you agree to make on-time payments each month on the due date.
-Usually, this involves setting a date for the repayment in full, which allows you to agree on the fees and costs associated with the loan.
+Typically, this involves setting a date for full repayment, which allows you to have a say on the fees and costs associated with the loan.
 Because payday loans are small, you will do this in one amount.
 What happens if you miss your repayment and a collection agency starts calling you?
 It will depend on the small print in your loan agreement.

 Very often, there will be no penalty for missing repayments.
-Other than the fact that you will then be taking longer to pay back the loan.
+Aside from the fact that you will then take longer to pay back the loan.
 For partial repayment, you will continue to pay APR on either the remaining installment loan amount.
 Or you can decide to pay the full amount, depending on the nature of your loan.
-You might also have to pay a fee in some cases.
+You may also be required to pay a fee in some instances.
 Most online cash advance companies and car title lenders will give you late payment charges.
 Often this will be added to your total loan amount.
-Thus it is very possible that the overall amount you end up paying can continue to climb with each missed deadline.
+Thu,s it is very possible that the overall amount you end up paying can continue to climb with each missed deadline.
 This will also damage your credit rating, making it harder for you to qualify with direct installment lenders in the future.

-It is important when choosing direct lenders online to compare not only their rates but also their terms.
+When choosing direct lenders online, it is essential to compare not only their rates but also their terms.
 Interest rates on cash advances are going to be high, but you can’t expect a rate of what you see on student loans or mortgages.
-What’s also important to remember is why you applied for online financing, to begin with.
-Keep in mind how much you pay when choosing direct lenders online.
+What’s also important to remember is why you initially applied for online financing.
+Keep in mind the cost when choosing direct lenders online.
 You can choose the company and length of payment to be collected.
 In some cases, debits will be made to your account repeatedly.
 The maximum amount of money that can be withdrawn leaves you with zero cash flow.

 What if you’re late on installment loan payments

 If this continues, you need to consider the lasting consequences.
 Is it looking increasingly unlikely that you will ever be able to satisfy the full amount?
 What can you do to get out of spiraling debt and get the creditors off your back?
 There are a few options to consider if you have a past due direct lender installment loan.
 One is to discuss debt restructuring with direct installment lenders.
 By doing this you may see the interest is frozen.
 Sometimes you can reschedule the online payment amounts for a later day that fits your schedule.
 You can consider bundling your finance payments.
 Search out and compare legitimate direct lenders.
-We know many borrowers who did this and made it easy to finish paying the loan.
+We know many borrowers who have done this and made it easy to complete the loan payment.

-You might also consider a personal loan or payday loan consolidation, which involves taking out a single large installment loan to pay off your smaller loans.
+You may also consider consolidating a personal loan or payday loan, which involves taking out a single large installment loan to pay off your smaller loans.
 A bank loan, for example, can take care of your personal loan and should have better rates.
-Your final option is to declare bankruptcy, which will usually write off or significantly reduce debt owed to a direct installment loan company.
+Your final option is to declare bankruptcy, which will usually write off or significantly reduce the debt owed to a direct installment loan company.
 This can hurt your credit score but is no longer as serious a black mark as it once was.
-Ultimately bankruptcy will allow you to formally address your credit concerns and you can move on to start fresh.
+Ultimately, bankruptcy will enable you to formally address your credit concerns, allowing you to move on and start fresh.